 \begin{definition}[Definition~\ref{def:core of matching} below] The \emph{core} of a given matching $m \in \M_N$, denoted $\core(m)$, is obtained by repeatedly removing short chords from the matching until no short chords remain.
 The remaining vertices are then re-indexed with natural numbers starting from $1$ while preserving their relative order.

 \end{definition}

-Analogously to the Knuth equivalence, we prove the following result: \begin{theorem}[Theorem~\ref{thm:knuth like equivalent iff same core} below] Two matchings $m_1, m_2 \in \M_N$ are Knuth-like equivalent if and only if $\core(m_1) = \core(m_2)$. \end{theorem}
+A classical result due to Knuth~\cite{knuth1970permutations} states that two permutations $\pi_1,\pi_2 \in S_N$ are Knuth equivalent if and only if $P(\pi_1) = P(\pi_2)$, where $P(\pi)$ denotes the insertion tableau of a permutation $\pi$ defined by the Robinson-Schensted correspondence (see \cite[Section 3]{sagan_book} for details).
+We prove the following analogous result for matchings: \begin{theorem}[Theorem~\ref{thm:knuth like equivalent iff same core} below] Two matchings $m_1, m_2 \in \M_N$ are Knuth equivalent if and only if $\core(m_1) = \core(m_2)$. \end{theorem}

-We show that Knuth-like classes of matchings, similarly to Knuth classes of permutations, have the Schur functions as their generating functions:
+We show that Knuth classes of matchings, similarly to Knuth classes of permutations, have Schur functions as their generating functions:

-\begin{theorem}[Corollary~\ref{cor:closed under knuth like is schur positive} below] Every set $\M \subseteq \M_N$ that is closed under the Knuth-like equivalence is Schur-positive with respect to $\Short$.
-Moreover, if $\M$ is a Knuth-like equivalence class, then its generating function is $\Q(A) = s_{N-k,k}$, where $N-2k$ is the number of vertices of $\core(m)$ for some arbitrary matching $m \in \M$. \end{theorem}
+\begin{theorem}[Corollary~\ref{cor:closed under knuth like is schur positive} below] Every set $\M \subseteq \M_N$ of matchings that is closed under Knuth equivalence is Schur-positive with respect to $\Short$.
+Moreover, if $\M$ is a Knuth equivalence class, then its generating function is $\Q_{\Short}(\M) = s_{N-k,k}$, where $N-2k$ is the number of vertices of $\core(m)$ for some arbitrary matching $m \in \M$. \end{theorem}

-Furthermore, utilizing the Knuth-like classes, we explore in Section~\ref{sec:refinements} various refined Schur-positive sets, including: \begin{itemize} \item The set of $k$-crossing matchings (i.e.,\ with $k$ the maximal number of a set of pairwise intersecting chords). \item The set of matchings with exactly $k$ pairs of intersecting chords. \end{itemize}
+Furthermore, utilizing Knuth classes, we explore in Section~\ref{sec:refinements} various refined Schur-positive sets, including: \begin{itemize} \item The set of $k$-crossing matchings (i.e.,\ where $k$ is the maximal cardinality of a set of pairwise intersecting chords). \item The set of matchings with exactly $k$ pairs of intersecting chords. \end{itemize}